 Setup IDE

-We need to set up the IDE to make it working with the Flutter app easily and compatibly.
-Start the Android Studio (we will use this IDE) then open Android Studio Menu -> Preference.
+We need to set up the IDE to make it work with the Flutter app easily and compatibly.
+Start Android Studio (we will use this IDE), then open Android Studio Menu -> Preferences.

 Choose plugins in the left pane.

-Type Flutter in the plugins marketplace then presses Enter.
-Next, click the Install button on the Flutter.
+Type Flutter in the plugins marketplace, then press Enter.
+Next, click the Install button on Flutter.
 If there's a prompt to install Dart, click Yes.
-Restart the IDE when prompt to ask restart.
+Restart the IDE when prompted to restart.

-Now, the Flutter is ready to develop Android and iOS mobile apps.
+Now, Flutter is ready to develop Android and iOS mobile apps.

 Step #2: Create a Flutter Application

-After the IDE setup complete, it will back to the Android starting dialog.
+After the IDE setup is complete, it will go back to the Android starting dialog.

-Click the next button then fill the package name with your own domain.
+Click the next button, then fill in the package name with your domain.

-Here they are the Flutter application look like in Android device or iOS simulator.
+Here they are what the Flutter application looks like on an Android device or iOS simulator.

 Step #3: Create a JSON File